peteoheat/PiFace/README.md

 mkdir /home/pi/PiFace/includes
-Copy the RFID OLED display driver into the /home/pi/PiFace/includes directory cp oled_091.py /home/pi/PiFace/includes
+Copy the RFID OLED display driver into the /home/pi/PiFace/includes directory cp oled_091.py /home/pi/PiFace/includes cp oled_091.py /home/pi/PiFace/
 Copy the screen fonts for the RFID OLED display into a new /home/Pi/PiFace/Fonts directory find Fonts -print | cpio -pdumv /home/pi/PiFace
 The SB-RFID-HAT directory can now be removed unless you want to keep the example files around.

-# Original PiFace uses dlib, OpenCV, Image Utils and face-recognition.
+#PiFace uses dlib, OpenCV, Image Utils and face-recognition.
 Here's how to install those
 This section of configuration changes should all be changed back to the original settings once dlib and OpenCV are compiled
 ## dlib
 A good source of instructions is https://pyimagesearch.com/2017/05/01/install-dlib-raspberry-pi/ But here are mine:
+# We need to increase the swap size just whilst we get things compiled.
 Edit /etc/dphys-swapfile
 Change CONF_SWAPSIZE=100 to CONF_SWAPSIZE=2048
 sudo /etc/init.d/dphys-swapfile stop
 sudo /etc/init.d/dphys-swapfile start
 Confirm swap increase
 free -m
-If you have a Raspberry Pi with a low amount of memory, you can help the dlib compile speed by disabling PIXEL desktop from starting on boot, and compile from the command line.
-To do this sudo raspi-config and then Boot Options => Desktop / CLI => Console Autologinsudo chmod 755 Advanced Options => Memory Split and change this from 64MB to 16MB so that less memory is assigned to the GPU on boot Exit rasp-config and reboot.
+If you have a Raspberry Pi with a low amount of memory (1GB or 2GB), you can help the dlib compile speed by disabling PIXEL desktop from starting on boot, and compile from the command line.
+I have not found this necessary on the 4GB.
+To do this sudo raspi-config and then
+Boot Options => Desktop / CLI => Console Autologin
+Advanced Options => Memory Split and change this from 64MB to 16MB so that less memory is assigned to the GPU on boot Exit rasp-config and reboot.